CaloPando/Bayesian-project/README.md

       -*"briscola" implements a charming user interface to test the AI.* <br/>

       -*"cards" is the folder with the pictures of the cards.
 The directory where you put it is to be set at the start of the "briscola" file* <br/>

+In the "images" folder are some plots, in the "trained_models" some trained models that can be loaded.

 ENVIRONMENT:<br/>